 We have about 2,500 fish farms registered in Wisconsin.
 Only about 350 of these meet the above definition and actually use their facilities for business or educational purposes.
 The rest are privately owned ponds where the owners stock fish for their own use.
 You are not required to register your recreational pond as a fish farm, but many pond owners find that it saves them money and inconvenience.

-- Download and print a Fish Farm Registration Application and send to DATCP with payment to process, OR
+- Download and print a Fish Farm Registration Application and send to DATCP with payment to process

-Along with registration, fish farms may need one or more environmental permits from the Department of Natural Resources and other agencies.
+Along with registration, fish farms may need one or more environmental permits from the DNR and other agencies.
 The DNR is responsible for implementing a number of permits applicable to fish farms as required by Wisconsin law.
 Read more about it in the Environmental Permits for Wisconsin Fish Farms fact sheet.